Soorajskr/Azure_DevOps_Malayalam/Session_10_Terraform.md

   value       = azurerm_public_ip.public_ip.ip_address
 }
 📌 How to View Outputs
-After applying the configuration, use the following commands to get output values:
+After applying the configuration, run:

 terraform output
-Or for specific values:
+Or view individual values:

 terraform output vm_name
 terraform output admin_username
 terraform output admin_password
 terraform output public_ip_address
 🔗 depends_on Explanation
-The depends_on argument is used to manually enforce resource creation order when Terraform's dependency graph cannot infer it automatically.
+The depends_on argument is used to manually enforce resource creation order when Terraform cannot infer it automatically.

 🔍 Example Use Case
-To make sure the NSG is only associated after the VM is created, use:
+To ensure the NSG association only happens after the VM is fully created:

 depends_on = [ azurerm_windows_virtual_machine.winvm ]
-This ensures that the NIC + NSG binding happens only after the VM is fully provisioned — preventing potential race conditions.
+This prevents race conditions by ensuring that the NIC + NSG binding occurs after the VM provisioning completes.